carsonpo/world_engine/README.md

 - Optimized implementations for Nvidia, AMD, Apple Silicon, etc
 - Consumer and data center hardware
 - Loading base World Models and LoRA adapters
+- Performing all steps necessary to create a frame image conditioned on history, controls, and a text string

 ### What this package isn't
 This isn't a fully featured client, it's a core library.

 Out of scope:
-- Rendering video
+- Rendering / displaying video and images
-- Reading controllers / keyboard inputs
+- Reading controllers or keyboard inputs
 - FAL integration, other integrations

 Anything out of scope can be added to `examples/`, which isn't part of the `world_engine.*` package.